-1. Diversion Assistance Program
+Diversion Assistance Program

-Delaware operates a Diversion Assistance program intended to help a family through a financial problem which jeopardizes employment and which, if not resolved, could result in the family needing regular ongoing assistance.
+Delaware uses a combination of TANF and/or MOE funds to operate a Diversion Assistance program intended to help a family through a financial problem which jeopardizes employment and which, if not resolved, could result in the family needing regular ongoing assistance.
+Delaware will not use TANF funds for medical expenses not covered by Medicaid.
+MOE will be used to cover medical costs not covered under Medicaid.
 The Diversion Assistance payment will not exceed \$1,500 or the financial need resulting from the crisis, whichever is less.
 Diversion Assistance, which is available to both applicant and recipient families, is not a supplement to regular assistance but is in place of it.